 The Contractor shall give two weeks written notice to the Consultant where the construction schedule requires that a portion of the existing works be taken out of service to facilitate construction.

-Relocation of Existing Facilities:

-All significant relocations are defined on the Contract Drawings.
-During construction, it is expected that minor relocations of existing facilities/structures will be necessary and such minor relocations shall be completed by the Contractor at no cost to the Region.

-The Contractor shall provide the complete relocation of the existing structures and underground facilities, including piping, utilities, equipment, structures, electrical conduit wiring, electrical duct bank, and other necessary items.

-The Contractor shall use only new materials for relocated facilities/structures which match the materials of the existing facilities/structures, unless otherwise shown or specified in the Contract Documents.

-The Contractor shall perform the relocations in a way that minimizes the downtime of the Region’s existing facilities.

-The Contractor shall install new portions of the existing facilities in their relocated positions prior to the removal of the existing facilities, unless otherwise agreed to in advance, by the Consultant and the Region.

-Refer to Section 01501 – Construction Sequencing.

 Adjacent Facilities and Properties

 Examination:

 After the execution of the Contract and prior to the commencement of the Work at the Site, the Contractor, the Consultant, and any affected utility and property owners shall make a thorough examination of pre-existing conditions including existing buildings, structures, and other improvements in the vicinity of the Work, as applicable, that could be damaged by construction operations.